-Agricultural production and seasonal rainfall Table 4 examines how the effect of rainfall on the value of crops per unit of farmland in Table 1 changes when we distinguish between rainfall during the growing season and the nongrowing season.
-In the early twentieth-century United States, the nongrowing season went from December to February and the growing season from March to November (Covert, 1912).
+Agricultural Production and Seasonal Rainfall.
+Table 4 examines how the effect of rainfall on the value of crops per unit of farmland in Table 1 changes when we distinguish between rainfall during the growing season and the nongrowing season.
+In the early 20th-century United States, the nongrowing season went from December to February and the growing season from March to November (Covert 1912).
 Column (1) reproduces the specification of Table 1 that controls for rainfall in year t and year t-1.
 In column (2) we split rainfall in year t and year t-1 into growing-season rainfall and nongrowing-season rainfall as in (19).
-The estimates can be interpreted as, respectively, the effects on agricultural productivity of a 1percent increase in monthly rainfall during the growing season and the nongrowing season in year t and year t-1.
+The estimates can be interpreted as, respectively, the effects on agricultural output of a 1% increase in monthly rainfall during the growing season and the nongrowing season in year t and year t-1.
 We find positive and statistically significant effects of growing-season and nongrowing-season rainfall in year t.
-A 1-percent increase in growing-season rainfall raises agricultural productivity by 0.33 percent and a 1-percent increase in nongrowing-season rainfall raises productivity by 0.15 percent.
-Only growing-season rainfall is statistically significant in year t-1, with a 1-percent increase in growing-season rainfall raising agricultural productivity by 0.28 percent.
-The results in column (4) show that the effects of rainfall on agricultural productivity change little when we control for average growing season and nongrowing season temperatures in years t and t - 1.26
+A 1% increase in growing-season rainfall raises agricultural output by 0.33% and a 1% increase in nongrowing-season rainfall raises output by 0.15%.
+Only growing-season rainfall is statistically significant in year t-1, with a 1% increase in growing-season rainfall raising agricultural output by 0.28%.
+The results in column (4) show that the effects of rainfall on agricultural output change little when we control for average growing season and nongrowing season temperatures in years t and t-1. t